Senate passes short-term funding bill to avert government shutdown

 Just nine out of 213 House Republicans voted with Democrats to advance the bill on Wednesday, after GOP leadership urged rank-and-file members to reject the short-term funding bill.

 Opponents of passing an omnibus this year also point to the coming retirements of Sens.
-Patrick Leahy (D-Vt.) and Richard Shelby (R-Ala.), chair and vice-chair of the Appropriations panel, while arguing Congress needs to have a fresh start on appropriations beginning the new year.
+Patrick Leahy (D-Vt.) and Richard Shelby (R-Ala.), the chairman and vice-chairman of the appropriations panel, while arguing Congress needs to have a fresh start on appropriations beginning the new year.

 “We should not move a short-term CR,” House Minority Leader Kevin McCarthy (R-Calif.) said hours before the House vote on Wednesday.
 “We should move one further into the new year.
 Allow the American people what they said a month ago — to change Washington as we know it today.
 We can’t afford to continue to spend the way the Democrats have.
 The future generation cannot afford it as well.”